What is Enterprise Application Integration (EAI)?

 ► Constant change

-All these potential pitfalls can be overcome, however, when enterprises are properly trained and prepared to manage these new additions to their legacy business processes.
-Enterprises must take accountability for the numerous integrations within the enterprise, especially when so many different applications that are coming and going across locations, departments, and job roles.
+All these potential pitfalls can be overcome, however, when enterprises are properly trained and prepared to manage these new additions to their legacy systems.
+Enterprises must take accountability for the numerous point-to-point integrations within the enterprise, especially when so many different applications are coming and going across locations, departments, and job roles.

 A Better Way to Do Application Integration